sukantdwivedi/basic-todo-react/README.md

+# React + Tailwind (with Vite)
+# Day - 3
+# Basic Todo App using React hooks and all basic functionalities.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.